tka-andrew/SystemDesignExamples/16_LeaderElection/README.md

 ## Note
 - Leader Election = The process by which nodes in a cluster elect so-called "leader" among them.

+- Leader election is a common pattern in distributed systems.

 - When implemented correctly, all nodes in the cluster know which one is the leader at any given time, and can elect a new leader if the leader dies.

 - Consensus Algorithm = a type of complex algorithms used to have multiple entities agreed on a single data value